 Unfilled cracks and expansion joints (saw cut or troweled) can drain off valuable epoxy material from your floor surface and will trap dirt and moisture increasing your floor maintenance efforts.
 Filling them is a popular practice but appropriate materials need to be used and applied correctly.
-For information on crack and expansion joint preparation techniques prior to IntegraFlex 1921 application please see our IntegraFlex 1921 Application Instructions and V-Notch TechNote.
+For information on crack and expansion joint preparation techniques prior to IntegraFlex 1921 application please see our V-Notch TechNote.

 It should be noted that cracks and expansion joints are there for a reason.
 Cracks are an unintended result of movement or stress of the concrete.
-Expansion joints (control joints, isolation joint, construction joint etc.) are there by design in anticipation of movement at the joint.
-Both indicate that the concrete has moved or may move in the future.
+Expansion joints (control joints, isolation joint, construction joint etc.) are there by design in anticipation of cracks forming during the cure cycle of new concrete.
+By cutting or forming cracks when poured the goal is that as cracks form during the cure they will do so at the bottom of these joints were they are hidden.
 Filling cracks and joints is not intended to arrest or correct the movement.
 Filling and coating these may result in cracking of the coating at these points and may need future maintenance.

 The two IntegraFlex 1921 components, Resin Part A and Hardener Part B, will settle during storage and transportation so, before combining them you need to stir each component individually first.
 Use a paint mixer attached to a 1/2″ variable speed drill.
 Stir until the material is completely mixed and homogenous throughout, about 90 seconds at medium speed.
 When both components have been mixed individually combine equal parts A & B and mix thoroughly for 4 minutes at medium speed.
 Thoroughly clean the mixing attachment with denatured alcohol or MEK after each use and between mixing the separate components.